The Cooke Brothers – Beaufort, NC and on to Texas

 Francis Jarvis Cooke

-Francis Jarvis Cooke (18161903) was born July 13, 1816 in the Hammock House.
-He arrived in Texas April 3, 1835, as is shown in the Headright Certificate issued to him February 2, 1838, for one-third of a league of land by the Montgomery County Board.
-He was a member of Captain Robert J. Calder's Company of "Brazoria Volunteers" at San Jacinto and on January 12, 1846 was issued a donation certificate for 640 acres of land for having participated in the battle.
-On February 12, 1838 he received a bounty certificate for 320 acres for having served in the army from March 17 to June 20, 1836.
+Francis Jarvis Cooke (18161903) was born in the Hammock House July 13, 1816.
+He arrived in Texas April 3, 1835, as is shown in the Headright Certificate issued to him February 2, 1838, for one-third of a league of land by the Montgomery County Board, and a bounty certificate for 320 acres for having served in the army from March 17 to June 20, 1836.

-Cooke married Emily Bumpas Stockton in 1845.
-He died in Hempstead, Waller County, Texas November 11, 1903 and was buried with Masonic honors.
+Francis Jarvis Cooke died on November 11, 1903 in Hempstead, Waller County, Texas, and was buried with Masonic honors.
 Mrs. Cooke was born at Lawrenceburg, Tennessee, January 28, 1828, a daughter of Douglas Hayden and Emily Bumpas Stockton.
 She died September 4, 1908 and was buried beside her husband in the Salem Cemetery in Waller County.
 The State of Texas caused a Centennial monument to be erected at their graves in 1936.
 (San Jacinto Museum)

 Twins born in the Hammock House